• Current students

 Accountants' role

 The accountant can be an employee of the provider (if certain conditions are met 2) or an independent qualified accountant who holds a practicing certificate and professional indemnity insurance.
+Members submitting using this format must declare this on the porting portal.

-In-house accountant
+In-house qualified accountant

 Back to top ↑